pythonasset/FMECA/README.md

 - Operational impacts
 - Physical damage
 - Repair requirements and downtime
+- **Comprehensive Table View**: See all failure effects with horizontal scrolling for complete data visibility
+- **Table-based Management**: View all failure effects in a table, select any row to update or delete

 #### Step 6: Categorize Consequences
 Determine the significance of each failure: